seananderson/ramlegacy/README.md

-# Download and convert the RAM Legacy Stock Assessment Database in R
+# Import the RAM Legacy Stock Assessment Database into R

 This package does one thing right now: it downloads the latest Microsoft Access version of the [RAM Legacy Stock Assessment Database](http://ramlegacy.org) (version 2.5) and converts it to a local sqlite3 database.
 This makes it easy to [work with dplyr](http://cran.r-project.org/web/packages/dplyr/vignettes/databases.html), for example.
-The `make_ramlegacy()` function also leaves a copy of `.csv` files for each table in the database in the R working directory.
+The `make_ramlegacy()` function also leaves a copy of `.csv` files for each table in the database in the R working directory if you'd prefer to work with those.
+Eventually I may add additional functionality.

-Perhaps eventually I'll add additional functionality, but for now I just wanted a reproducible way to bring the latest copy of the database into a local (non-Access) database that I could use with R.

 ### Example use